-The control panel in this first image is one we created for a test track that needed several DCC systems and other things connected - making it far more complex in style than most will need so we will concentrate on so style than most will need.. so we will concentrate on something a little more common for the rest of this article.
+The control panel in this first image is one we created for a test track that needed several DCC systems and other things connected - making it far more complex in style than most will need.. so we will concentrate on something a little more common for the rest of this article.

 We will call our example "The Station throat".
 Here it is.
-We created it using a basic computer drawing program .
+We created it using a basic computer drawing program.
 Nothing special, just lines to represent the track.
 We drew it for A3 paper, but it'd work in A4.